St. Francis Xavier University: Scholarships and bursaries

 St. Francis Xavier offers over $2 million annually in merit-based scholarships and financial aid to its new and current undergraduates.
 Applicants with a Grade 12 average of at least 85% are automatically guaranteed an entrance scholarship worth at least $5,000 ($1,250 each year for four years), and at least $7,000 for those with Grade 12 averages above 90% ($1,750 each year for four years).
 Applicants are also automatically considered for larger merit-based scholarships ranging from $12,000 to $32,000 (Merit, Phillip W. Oland, J.P.
 McArthy, Canadian, President's).
 Area-specific scholarships also exist for applicants from certain provinces and the United States.
-St. Francis Xavier University also offers the James A. Martin Awards for Aboriginal, First Nations and Métis students.
 In order to receive each subsequent installment of a scholarship (typically there are four installments), students must maintain a university course average of at least 80%.